by-jp/www.byjp.me/content/photos/instagram/b5fyytfabya7pmmch4fqopyova/index.md

 - imported
 - from-instagram
 ---
-What a wonderful wedding\!
-I only took the one \(very inartistic\!\) photo of the gorgeous bride & groom, but you'll also see a handful of pics from our extended stay in Amsterdam \(two days longer than expected courtesy of flight cancellations, but no less fun for the rain\!\)
+What a wonderful wedding!
+I only took the one \(very inartistic!) photo of the gorgeous bride & groom, but you'll also see a handful of pics from our extended stay in Amsterdam \(two days longer than expected courtesy of flight cancellations, but no less fun for the rain!)